adamlg/chatterbox-deploy/README.md

   * [ ] Refactor all HTML & templates to use correct paths to the CDN
   * [ ] Version your CDN build & manage [expiration](http://msdn.microsoft.com/en-us/library/gg680306.aspx)  of the files you store
   * [ ] Store saved images in the CDN (this might be very difficult)

+### Other Challenges

+- Incorprate images in your shortened links
+  * [ ] Find an image used on the site of the original url and use that instead of the generic icon (hint: use a regular expression or a [parser](http://stackoverflow.com/questions/7977945/html-parser-on-nodejs) to analyze the HTML document).
+How will you store this new information?

+- Use another cloud service
+ * [ ] Deploy your site to another service (Heroku, AWS)